ethanlee515/Compiler/README.md

 	* No flags: Compiles the source code into ARM assembly.
 	* -s flag: Runs the scanner, or more commonly called the lexer.
 That is, prints the list of tokens.
 	* -c flag: Prints the concrete syntax tree.
 As in, the parse tree.
-	* -t flag: Prints the symbol table. ** Symbol table be buggy if complicated records/arrays structures are involved. **
+	* -t flag: Prints the symbol table. ***Symbol table may be buggy if complicated records/arrays structures are involved.***
 	* -a flag: Prints the abstract syntax tree.
 	* -i flag: Runs the interpreter.
 Unfortunately this is NYI.